mo7ammed-saleh/Batteries/README.md

       | Size | small |
       | weight | light weight |

-- [x] Based on the above details and battery specification, the best battery to choose is the Lithium-ion Battery
+- [x] Based on the above details and battery specification, the best battery to choose is the Lithium-ion battery because its provide more power and long time compare it with its price.

+2. **Now, lets select how many Lithium-ion batteries we need for our application which mean what is the capacity needed for the battery:**
+  - Assume the motors is 12v, 6 watt DC motor, fistly finding the current in Amp that consumed by the motor to run:
+    > I=Power/Volt= 6/12= 0.5A (Theoritical).

+  - Secondlly,finding the power hour
+    > To run 6 watt in 1 hour, 6watt*1hour= 6 Wh, and for saftey reasons multiply by 1.2 as a safety factor.
+So, Wh=7.2Wh.

+  - Finally, to get the capacity of the battery convert Wh to Ah
+    > P=I*V > 7.2Wh=12v*Ah > Ah=0.6Ah.
+So, to run a 6watt-12Volt motor for 1 hour a 0.6 Ah lithium ion battery is needed.